nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/OpenCore/course_guidance.md

 **Virtual Session Suggestions**

 For virtual but live sessions, using technology designed for use in large, online settings will be key to its success.
-Some suggestions are:
+Some **suggestions** are:

 * Prep break-out rooms and virtual whiteboards (e.g, Canva, Jamboard) for discussions.
 Have people add themselves to the virtual whiteboard as they join the session initially, to save some time in the middle
-* Break up the “sage on a stage” by sharing videos developed for the MOOC.
+* Break up the “sage on a stage” by sharing animations or activities developed for the virtual course.
 Additionally, try to set up the virtual space so that the face of the instructor is centered on the screen along with any slides.
 * Try to keep the “sage” bits short to keep interest.
 Have someone other than the main instructor monitor the chat in order to ask questions as they come up.
 Encourage participants to use the chat and raise hand feature.
 * Use breakout rooms for discussion, and then have the smaller groups report out to the larger group.
 Have them fill a virtual white-board or a slide, to encourage deep thinking and provide a measurable mechanism for participation.
 * Use interactive whiteboards or other learning tools in order to encourage participation _during_ the presentation, not just after.
 This can help keep some styles of learners engaged.